bachthyaglx/pneumonia-attention-based-CNNs/README.md

 * Softmax Activation: Outputs probability scores for each category (Normal, Pneumonia, or COVID-19).

-B. Attention-Based CNN Model (cxr_classification_attentionCNN.ipynb) To improve classification accuracy, an Attention Mechanism is integrated into the CNN.
-This helps the model focus on critical regions of the X-ray images rather than treating all parts of the image equally.
-The modified architecture includes:
+B. Attention-Based CNN Model (cxr_classification_attentionCNN.ipynb)
 * Convolutional Layers: Extract local features.
 * Spatial and Channel Attention Modules: Helps the model focus on the most important areas of the image.
 * Batch Normalization & ReLU Activation: Standardization and non-linearity.